Nancy Pelosi's Living Room, San Francisco, 1986

 • Matthew Terrell curator interview, 2020

 The AIDS Memorial Quilt began in San Francisco in 1986 as a way to remember those who died from a mysterious and frightening new disease.
-A group of friends, including prominent AIDS activist Cleve Jones, gathered in Nancy Pelosi's living room and began to stitch the beginnings of the AIDS Memorial Quilt.
+A group of friends, including prominent AIDS activist Cleve Jones, gathered in Nancy Pelosi?s living room and began to stitch the beginnings of the AIDS Memorial Quilt.
 Soon people from around the country sent Jones their own panels, and the project grew to become the largest community-based art project in the world.
 The quilt currently consists of more than 48,000 individual memorial panels and weighs an estimated 54 tons.
 In 2020, Pelosi announced that the quilt would soon be permanently housed at the AIDS Memorial Grove in Golden Gate Park.
+Public display of the AIDS Memorial Quilt is part of the National AIDS Memorial?s efforts to bring the Quilt to communities across the United States to raise greater awareness and education about HIV/AIDS and to remember those lost to the pandemic.

 Matthew Terrell is an artist and writer based out of Atlanta.
 Terrell's most recent project, The Hate Shield, was a series of mobile soundproof walls that block hate speech.
 His public sculpture Atlanta's HIV+ Population Now at The National Center for Civil and Human Rights, used CDC data to chart HIV growth in Atlanta.
 Terrell has been an artist in residence at Djerassi, Atlantic Center for the Arts, and The Studios of Key West.
 His writing has appeared in Slate, VICE, Hyperallergic, San Francisco Weekly, and many more.
 Terrell received his BFA and MFA in writing from Savannah College of Art and Design; he also has an MA in communications from Georgia State University.